assaf/zombie/README.md

       })
       .then(done, done);

+**Note:** This usage of `bind` is one way to allow a function defined in some other context to use the `Browser` object available in this context.

 Let's talk a bit about error handling.
-In promise land, errors cause the promise to be rejected with that `Error` object asn a argument.
-However, no error is thrown, and so this code will fail silently:
+In promise-land, an error causes the promise to be Qrejected with that `Error` object as an argument.
+However, errors are not re-thrown out of the promise, and so this code will fail
+silently:

     browser
       .visit("/promises")
       .then(function() {
+        // This throws an error, which gets caught and rejects
+        // the promise.
         assert(false, "I fail!");
       })
       .then(done);

 Rejection may not be fun, but you've got to handle it.

-If a promise gets rejected with an error, that rejection will travel up the chain, so you only need to handle it at the very end.
-The examples above do that by calling `then` with the same Mocha callback for resolved and rejected promises.
+If a promise gets rejected with an error, that rejection will travel down the chain, so you only need to handle it at the very end.
+The examples we started with do that by calling `then` with the same callback for both resolved and rejected promises.

-Alternatively, you can end the chain so any unhandled error will be thrown, like
-so:
+If your test case expects an error to happen and must fail only if an error doesn't happen, write it like this:

     browser
       .visit("/promises")
       .then(function() {
-        assert(false, "I fail!");
+        assert(false, "I fail!")
       })
-      .fail(done)
-      .then(function() {
+      .fail(function(error) {
-        // Mocha will error the test if you pass value to callback done(true);
+        // Error happened, test is done.
+Otherwise, done never
+        // gets called and test will fail. done();
       });

-If your test expects an error to happen and must fail only if an error doesn't happen, you can write something like this:
+Another way of dealing with errors:

+    before(function(done) {
       browser
-      .visit("/promises")
-      .then(function() {
-        assert(fale, "I fail!")
+        .visit("/no-such-page")
+        .finally(done);
+    });

+    it("should report an error", function() {
+      assert(browser.error);
     })

-      .fail(function(error) {
-        done();
-      });
+This is particular to Mocha.
+If we used `then(done)`, the callback would never get called since the promise gets rejected (no such page to load).
+If we used `fail(done)` the callback would be called with an error, causing the test to fail.
+But `finally` calls our callback whether the promise got resolved or rejected.

 Read more [about promises](http://documentup.com/kriskowal/q/).